davidribeiro-dev/pi-game/README.md

 ### v2.0

-- Tabletop tennis game built from a YouTube tutorial.
+- Tabletop tank game built from a YouTube tutorial.
 - Extended with personal features beyond the tutorial.

 ## Tech Stack